zboucek/drone-charging-demo/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-You are free to use, modify, and distribute this software, provided that any modifications or derivative works are also licensed under the same terms.
-For more details, see the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Repository